-The Medical Transcription Certificate is 16 credit hours of class plus clinical application hours.
+The Medical Transcription Certificate is 18 credit hours of class study.
 Students are trained to transcribe medical, surgical, radiology and pathology reports dictated by physicians.

 Clinical laboratory science is aimed at quality performance of clinical laboratory procedures on biological samples from patients.
 The results of these procedures provide important patient data that aid the physician in the diagnosis and treatment of disease.